baketti/CRUD-Products-and-Orders/README.md

-# CRUD PRODUCTS AND ORDERS
 # Node.js REST API
 # Authentication and authorization simple demo

 ## Final exam for Start2Impact University Node.js course

 This is a REST API built with Node.js, Express, and Sequelize.
 It performs CRUD operations on entities such as products and orders.
 You can view all orders and filter them by date and the products they contain.
-The API includes also basic authentication and authorization for admin users only, utilizing JWT with asymmetric encryption using a public and a private key.
-The keys are included in the repository for ease of testing, though it's advised that in production, the private key must be kept secure and, surely, not exposed.
-Note that this implementation is basic and for demo purposes only, not suitable for production.
+The API includes also basic authentication and authorization for admin users only, with JWT asymmetric encryption using a public and a private key.
+The keys are included in the repository for ease of testing, though it's advised that, in production, the private key must be kept secure and, surely, not exposed.
+Note that this implementation is basic and for demo purposes only.

 ## Technologies and Libraries Used